ppy/osu-wiki/wiki/Contests/Skinning_Contest/4/en.md

 The **Skinning Contest #4: Icons of an Era** is a free-for-all osu! skinning contest hosted by [skinship](https://skinship.xyz), one of the largest skinning communities on osu!.
 It is the fourth official osu! skinning contest.

-The above banner features [Kleinne Lui's](https://osu.ppy.sh/users/27725651) entry for the [Journey into a Beatmap World](https://osu.ppy.sh/community/contests/175) art contest.
+The above banner features ::Kleinne Lui's::{ user-id=27725651 } entry for the [Journey into a Beatmap World](https://osu.ppy.sh/community/contests/175) art contest.

 ## Contest schedule